mehr-it/lara-mysql-locks/README.md

 * waiting for locks uses blocking database requests, not polling
 * locks released before TTL can immediately be acquired by other processes

+In addition so called "Waits" are implemented, which do not implement TTL.

 ## Requirements